Dog Inherited Disease & Trait Test

 Testing: 1 Dog Sample

-Timeframe: 10 working days after we receive your samples at our office
+Timeframe: 10 working days after your samples arrive at the laboratory for testing.

-NOTE: The cost of R933 covers testing for 1 dog.
+NOTE: The cost of R1495 covers testing for 1 dog.
 Additional diseases tested are for testing the same dog using the same sample.

 Why Do You Need This Test?